Hampus Hellekant

-Karl Helge Hampus Hellekant, later Karl Svensson (born 30 January 1976 in Danderyd, Stockholm County), is a Swedish neo-Nazi who was sentenced to 11 years in prison for the murder of syndicalist union member Björn Söderberg on 12 October 1999.
+Karl Helge Hampus Hellekant, later Karl Svensson (born 30 January 1976), is a Swedish neo-Nazi who was sentenced to 11 years in prison for the murder of syndicalist union member Björn Söderberg on 12 October 1999.
 Shortly before the murder, Hellekant and some of his friends created "death lists" of more than 1200 Swedish individuals they wanted dead.
 Because of the content of the lists, his friends were also sentenced and the murder was declared a hate crime.
 Hellekant's efforts to become a physician, and his eventual dismissal from medical school at Karolinska Institute, became a controversial case in medical ethics.

 Murder of Björn Söderberg

 On 16 September 1999, the syndicalist newspaper Arbetaren revealed that Robert Vesterlund, a prominent figure in the Swedish neo-Nazi movement, held a chair in the board of the local chapter of the Swedish Commercial Employees' Union at a Svanströms warehouse in Stockholm.
 Arbetaren had received the information from a co-worker of Vesterlund, the syndicalist union member Björn Söderberg.
 A week later, Vesterlund was expelled from his union, and quit his job.

 Because of this, Hellekant and two friends, Björn Lindberg-Hernlund and Jimmy Niklasson, came to Söderberg's home in Sätra on 12 October.
 Hellekant has admitted that he, ordered by another person, called Söderberg a few hours earlier.
 A brawl ensued, and a few minutes later, Söderberg had been shot multiple times, including in the head.

 In 2005, he was caught while on temporary release from the prison, suspected of assisting a fellow inmate at the Hall prison in an escape attempt.
 In February 2007, he was released on probation.